tdwg/vocab/documentation-use-cases.md

   }
 ORDER BY desc(?issued)
 ```
-Note that ?previousVersion includes replaced versions that are not necessarily versions of the term itself, e.g. dwc:genus-2009-08-24 is an eventual replacement for <http://digir.net/schema/conceptual/darwin/2003/1.0/Genus-2003-06-13>, but <http://digir.net/schema/conceptual/darwin/2003/1.0/Genus-2003-06-13> is not a version of dwc:genus.
+Note that ?previousVersion includes replaced versions that are not necessarily versions of the term itself, e.g. dwc:genus-2009-08-24 is an eventual replacement for <http://digir.net/schema/conceptual/darwin/2003/1.0/Genus-2003-06-13>, but <http://digir.net/schema/conceptual/darwin/2003/1.0/Genus-2003-06-13> is not a version of dwc:genus because of the difference in namespace and capitalization of the local name.

 **4. Display all terms that were part of a Darwin Core vocabulary in a particular version of that vocabulary**